xmtp/xmtp-android/library/src/main/java/org/xmtp/android/library/push/README.md

 5. Add the example notification server address to the example app's `MainActivity`.
 In this case, it should be `PushNotificationTokenManager.init(this, "10.0.2.2:8080")`.

-6. Change the example app's environment to `XMTPEnvironment.PRODUCTION` in `Client.kt`.
+6. Change the example app's environment to `XMTPEnvironment.PRODUCTION` in `ClientManager.kt`.

 7. Set up the example app to register the FCM token with the network and then subscribe each conversation to push notifications.
 For example: